JuliaSparse/Pardiso.jl/README.md

 ## Creating the PardisoSolver

-A `PardisoSolver` is created with `PardisoSolver()` for solving with ProjectPardiso or `MKLPardisoSolver()` for solving with MKL PARDISO.
+A `PardisoSolver` is created with `PardisoSolver()` for solving with PanuaPardiso or `MKLPardisoSolver()` for solving with MKL PARDISO.
 This object will hold the settings of the solver and will be passed into the solve functions.
 In the following sections an instance of a `PardisoSolver` or an `MKLPardisoSolver()` will be referred to as `ps`.

 ### Solving